CLOSED CHURCHES WITHIN THE

 Brief History:

-1880-86 and Clearville 1886-1991 coordinated the
+The charge known as Robinsonville 1880-86 and Clearville 1886-1991 coordinated the Methodist work in

-The original 5 appointments of Clearville, Robinsonville, Pleasant Union, Shreves
+appointments of Clearville, Robinsonville, Pleasant

-Chapel, and Stevens Chapel were joined by Tatesville
+Union, Shreves Chapel, and Stevens Chapel were joined by Tatesville

 (from being supplied separately) in 1942 and Chaneysville

 in (from the Baltimore Conference) in 1962.
-A 28x44 chapel at Robinsonville was dedicated October 24, 1881, on land deed
+A 28x44 chapel at

-had finished, the congregation had a "new church" ― but it is unclear whether that was a new building, or an
+congregation had a "new church" ― but it is

-extensive remodeling.
-The membership dropped from 33 in 1953 to 16 in
+membership dropped from 33 in 1953 to 16 in 1955, and by 1957 it appears that

-1955, and by 1957 it appears that services were no longer being held.
+services were no longer being held.

 Final disposition:

-The property was deeded to the Robinsonville
+The property was deeded to the Robinsonville Cemetery

-Cemetery Association in 1972.
+Association in 1972.

 32. Shreves Chapel UMC